Last updated: 2020-12-21 for VisCon version 1.0.7.

 This menu is useful when you are learning the Markdown markup language.
-However, to get the most out of the markup formating VisCon provides, use the appendix 1 “Introduction to Markdown”](#appendix 1-an-introduction-to-markdown) as a reference guide.
+However, to get the most out of the markup formating VisCon provides, use the appendix 1 “Introduction to Markdown”](#intro-markdown) as a reference guide.

 The insert menu has the following items:

 - Headings: This is a submenu where you can choose among six heading levels.
 Level 1 is the biggest type of headings.
 When you choose a heading level the Markup syntax will be inserted at the cursor position, and you can then start typing the content for the heading.

 - Lists: This submenu allows you to select different types of lists.
 These are the following:

 - Ordered list: Inserts a list with four empty items starting from 1. to 4.
 You can add as manny items as you wish to this list.